 In 2010, we entered into a settlement agreement with a lender-customer regarding our rescission practices.
 In April 2011, Freddie Mac advised its servicers that they must obtain its prior approval for rescission settlements and Fannie Mae advised its servicers that they are prohibited from entering into such settlements.
 In addition, in April 2011, Fannie Mae notified us that we must obtain its prior approval to enter into certain settlements.
 We continue to discuss with other lender-customers their objections to material rescissions and have reached settlement terms with several of our significant lender-customers.
 In connection with some of these settlement discussions, we have suspended rescissions related to loans that we believe could be included in potential settlements.
-As of March 31, 2012, approximately 250 rescissions, representing total potential claim payments of approximately \$16 million, were affected by our decision to suspend rescissions for customers other than Countrywide.
+As of September 30, 2012, approximately 350 rescissions, representing total potential claim payments of approximately \$23 million, were affected by our decision to suspend rescissions for customers other than Countrywide.
 Any definitive agreement with these customers would be subject to GSE approval under announcements they made last year.
-One GSE has approved one of our settlement agreements, with no related suspended rescissions and we believe that it is probable (within the meaning of ASC 450-20) that this agreement will be approved by the other GSE.
-As a result, we considered the terms of the agreement when establishing our loss reserves.
-Neither GSE has approved our other settlement agreements and the terms of these other agreements were not considered when establishing our loss reserves at March 31, 2012.
-The terms of our settlement agreements vary and there can be no assurances that either GSE will approve any other settlement agreements.
+Both GSEs approved our proposed settlement agreement with one customer.
+We considered the terms of the proposed agreement when establishing our loss reserves at September 30, 2012.
+This agreement did not have a significant impact on our established loss reserves.
+Neither GSE has approved our other settlement agreements, which were structured in a different manner that the one that was approved by the GSEs, and the terms of these other agreements were not considered when establishing our loss reserves at September 30, 2012.
 We have also reached settlement agreements that do not require GSE approval, but they have not been material in the aggregate.